papis/papis/doc/source/git.rst

 2. Pull changes from the remote repository, maybe you pushed something on another machine (reference changes, etc.) and you do not have it on your current machine.
-You would do something like
+You would do something like:

     .. code:: sh

         papis git pull

-3. Push what you just added
+3. Push what you just added:

     .. code:: sh

         papis git push

-4. Review the status of the library
+4. Review the status of the library:

     .. code:: sh